 top of page

-GDM does not discriminate but certain factors increase the likelihood of it developing such as
+Some factors increase the likelihood of developing GDM, including:

 Although there are a number of risk factors as above, I have seen many women in my clinics without any risk factors too.
 Women with one or more or these will be offered a glucose tolerance test to check for gestational diabetes.